 Representative results are shown in Figure 8A.
 As UP depolarization started, the input conductance rapidly increased and gradually decreased to a steady state.
-The reversal potential during SDSs was -40 to -20 mV.
+The reversal potential during SDSs was -40 \sim -20 mV.
 We calculated the input conductance and the reversal potential by referring the slope and intercept of the I-V plot, respectively.
 We compared the conductance during the DOWN baseline periods and the UP periods (SDSs) and found that the conductance was increased during UP.
-This conduction increase (Δ conductance) represents an increase in membrane conductance due to synchronized synaptic inputs from active networks, and thus the Δconductance reflects the level of network activity (Shu et al., 2003a).
+This conduction increase (Δ conductance) represents an increase in membrane conductance due to synchronized synaptic inputs from active networks, and thus, the Δ conductance reflects the level of network activity (Shu et al., 2003a).
 The change in the reversal potential during UP state, if any, is also due to synaptic inputs, but it reflects the ratio of excitatory and inhibitory inputs, rather than the intensity of synaptic activity (Shu et al., 2003a).
-Figure 8B summarizes the Δconductance and the reversal potential of six cells.
-The Δ conductance in state V was 16.8 ± 5.5 nS (n = 6).
-This value is consistent with Δ conductance measured in other studies in cortical UP state in vitro (10-15 nS) (see Fig. 2 of Shu et al., 2003a) and in vivo (~14 nS) [Pare et al., 1998; we obtained this value based on R{in} of the UP (the 70% point) and DOWN peaks in fig. 5 of their paper].
-This value was significantly higher than
+Figure 8B summarized the Δ conductance and the reversal potential of six cells.
+The Δ conductance in state V was 16.8 ± 5.5 nS (n=6).
+This value is consistent with Δ conductance measured in other studies in cortical UP state in vitro (10~15 nS) (Shu et al., 2003a, Fig 2) and in vivo (~14 nS) (Pare et al., 1998; we obtained this value based on R{in} of the UP (the 70% point) and DOWN peaks in Fig. 5 of their paper).
+This value was significantly higher than that during UP periods in state IV $(6.8 \pm 2.0 \, \text{nS})$.
+On the other hand, the reversal potential in state V $(-28.0 \pm 11.6 \, \text{mV})$ was not different from that in state IV $(-33.1 \pm 8.6 \, \text{mV})$.
+These results suggest that higher neuronal states are associated with higher input conductance whereas the balance of excitatory and inhibitory inputs, captured by reversal potential, is preserved across states.